yogiclife/yoga-qa/docs/sadhana/why-is-stuti-undesirable-20260629-223941.md

 [Follow up question: I think I now understand the perspective from which you are saying this, mahodaya.
 You are taking stuti from the perspective of rajasiki bhakti.
 Most people I know don’t do that, and so I was wondering about it.]

-[Answer to follow up question] Yes Mahodaya-- 99% of the world population who engage in any form of prayer or stuti, do so with the intent to get something.
+[Answer to the follow up question] Yes Mahodaya-- 99% of the world population who engage in any form of prayer or stuti, do so with the intent to get something.